sih-gujrat/sih-next/README.md

 ## INSTALLATION

-1. Clone the repository the above repository.
+1. Clone the repository the above repository.<br/><br/>
-2. Install the required dependencies: `npm install`
+2. Install the required dependencies: `npm install` <br/><br/>

 # PREREQUISITES

-1.Python 3.x installed.
+1.Python 3.x installed. <br/><br/>
-2.Required Python packages (streamlit,haystack,pandas,langchain, TensorFlow, beautifulsoup,etc.).
+2.Required Python packages (streamlit,haystack,pandas,langchain, TensorFlow, beautifulsoup,etc.).<br/><br/>
-3.Next js
+3.Next js <br/><br/>
-4.react js

 # KEY FEATURES :

-Lightning-fast frontend: Powered by Streamlit, GPT-READER offers a sleek and intuitive frontend that allows you to navigate seamlessly through its features, saving you time and effort.
+- Lightning-fast frontend: Powered by Streamlit, GPT-READER offers a sleek and intuitive frontend that allows you to navigate seamlessly through its features, saving you time and effort.

-State-of-the-art extractive model: Utilizing Deberta-v3-large-squad2, GPT-READER leverages advanced natural language processing to extract relevant information from your data, enabling you to gain insights quickly and accurately.
+- State-of-the-art extractive model: Utilizing Deberta-v3-large-squad2, GPT-READER leverages advanced natural language processing to extract relevant information from your data, enabling you to gain insights quickly and accurately.

-Powerful generative model: With Flan T5 Alpaca (770 M) as the backbone of its generative model, GPT-READER empowers you to generate high-quality content effortlessly, helping you streamline your content creation process.
+- Powerful generative model: With Flan T5 Alpaca (770 M) as the backbone of its generative model, GPT-READER empowers you to generate high-quality content effortlessly, helping you streamline your content creation process.

-Efficient vector store database: GPT-READER is integrated with Elastic Search, a robust and scalable vector store database, allowing you to store and retrieve data efficiently, ensuring quick access to the information you need.
+- Efficient vector store database: GPT-READER is integrated with Elastic Search, a robust and scalable vector store database, allowing you to store and retrieve data efficiently, ensuring quick access to the information you need.

 ## link to demo